sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

 - The SONiC Management Framework must support authenticated access for the various supported northbound interfaces (NBIs): CLI, REST, and gNMI.
 Since the CLI works with the REST server, it must also be authenticated with the REST server.
 - The NBIs must pass along the username info to Translib, so that Translib can enforce role-based access (RBAC).
 - For RBAC, Linux Groups will facilitate authorization.
 Initially, two roles will be supported: read/write and read-only.
 Additionally, remotely-authenticated users who map to a defined role will be authenticated as a static global user on the system.
 These limitations should be revisited at a later date.
+- Local user management: CLIs and APIs for creating and managing local users on the system -- their usernames, passwords, and roles.

 ### 1.1.1 Functional Requirements